-This document describes IRIS HIPPI products for IRIX 6.4 (or later).
+This document describes IRIS HIPPI 3.2 for IRIX 6.5 (or later).

-The IRIS® HIPPI product is a network interface controller board (hardware) and driver and utilities (software) providing data communication through the High-Performance Parallel Interface (HIPPI).
-The product provides copper-based HIPPI-PH connectivity for CHALLENGE® L and XL, and Onyx® platforms, and fiber-optic based HIPPI-Serial connectivity for the OriginServerTM series and Onyx2TM platforms.
+The IRIS HIPPI product is a network interface controller board (hardware) and driver and utilities (software) providing ANSI standards-compliant data communication through the High-Performance Parallel Interface (HIPPI).
+The product provides the following implementations:

+- copper-based HIPPI-800 (HIPPI-PH) connectivity for Silicon Graphics systems that have HIO slots (for example, CHALLENGE L and XL, PowerChallenge, Onyx, and Power Onyx platforms), and - fiber-optic based HIPPI-Serial connectivity for Silicon Graphics systems that have XIO slots (for example, the Origin series and Onyx2 platforms).

 The IRIS HIPPI hardware must be installed by a Silicon Graphics system support engineer (SSE) or other person trained by Silicon Graphics.
 The installation instructions (shipped, in a sealed envelope, with each IRIS HIPPI board) contains complete details for hardware installation.
 The seal on the envelope must not be broken by anyone except the SSE.
-For Challenge and Onyx systems, use the IRIS HIPPI Board Installation Instructions; for OriginTM and Onyx2 systems, use IRIS HIPPI-Serial XIO Board Installation Instructions.
+For Challenge and Onyx systems, use the IRIS HIPPI Board Installation Instructions; for Origin and Onyx2 systems, use IRIS HIPPI-Serial XIO Board Installation Instructions.